CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 Equal to any phonetic system

 It is commonly urged in favour of phonetic spelling that so much is gained in point of shortness by the omission of mute and silent letters, and by using simple signs for diphthongs and other compound sounds.
 This argument as applied to shorthand is somewhat misleading.
-All phonetic methods of abbreviation, such as tho for though, brot for brought etc., in so far as they are convenient and clear, are naturally utilised in any orthographic system.
+All phonetic methods of abbreviation, such as tho for though, <-- cspell:disable -->brot<-- cspell:enable --> for brought etc., in so far as they are convenient and clear, are naturally utilised in any orthographic system.
 Common diphthongs and combinations are also naturally represented by simple curves.
 The characters of the orthographic alphabet can also be grouped on the principle of representing similar sounds by similar signs, thus securing whatever advantages a phonetic system may claim in this respect.

 Solves the harder problems